 Real people, incredible stories, beautifully told.

 My features work spans extraordinary and moving real life stories, 'slice of life' long reads, case study collections and famous names.
-Interviewees have included prime ministers, sports stars and supermodels as well as the remarkable tales of many more people outside the public eye who have great stories to tell.
+Interviewees have included prime ministers, sports stars and supermodels as well as the remarkable tales of many more people outside the public eye who hold great stories, most often brimming with purpose and emotion.
 Whether they are quick turnarounds or months-long projects, each one delivers an intricately-told story that engages and holds the attention of its audience.

 My work is regularly commissioned by a host of national newspapers, supplements, women's magazines and news sites.
-I am a regular contributor to The Guardian's Weekend magazine.
-Other titles include The Sunday Times, Vogue, Grazia, The Telegraph and The Huffington Post.
+I am a regular contributor to The Guardian's Saturday magazine (formerly Weekend,) The Times & Sunday Times, Vogue, Grazia, The Telegraph and many more.